-Laura Workman enters her second year as an assistant softball coach and assistant to the Athletic Communications Director for Southern Virginia University.
+Laura Workman enters her second year as an assistant softball coach at Southern Virginia University.

 Workman grew up playing softball in Othello, Wash., and her family moved to Pasco, Wash. in 2004 where she continued to play for and graduate from Pasco High School in 2009.